clouise/DnD-R-Probs/DNDProbs.md

 ![](DnDProbs_files/figure-markdown_github/success-1.png)

-The graph above shows that if a player has a modifier of 10 more stealth than the guards have perception, the rogue has a 60% chance of sneaking by 5 guards, and that is under normal rolls- with advantage that probability goes up to 80%.
-Even if we increase the number of guards to a theoritcal infinity, the rogue has a 50% chance of being successful.
+The graph above shows that if a player has a modifier of 10 more than the guards, the rogue has a 60% chance of sneaking by 5 guards, and that is under normal rolls- with advantage that probability goes up to 80%.
+Even if we increase the number of guards to a theoretical infinite, the rogue has a 50% chance of being successful.
 Pass without a trace is a level 2 spell that gives +10 to stealth for the duration.
-Given what we know above, pass without a trace grants an incredible benfit to low level parties.
+Given what we know above, pass without a trace grants an incredible benefit to low level parties.